vova-tymosh/RCC-Nodes/Loco/upload.md

 Here is how to upload software to your new decoder.
 By this moment you should have your motherboard fabricated and CPU soldered - all ready to be turned alive.
 Actually you may upload software before you solder.
 The order of these two is unimportant.

-1. Prepare software file from the release you downloaded before - Software_RccDecoder_SimpleWT.bin (there will be more options for software packages later).
+1. Gte the software file from the release you downloaded before - Software_RccDecoder.bin.
 2. Go to [epstool](https://espressif.github.io/esptool-js/).
 This is the thing that uploads software from your computer to the decoder CPU.
 3. Click on **Connect**.
 It will show you a popup with the list of serial ports on your computer, remember them (or write the names down).
 Click Cancel for now.
 4. Now, connect your CPU/decoder to your computer using USB-C cable.
 Click **Connect** again.
 Now the list would be one record longer - the new guy is what you need to select, this is your CPU/decoder.
 Once you do select it the screen changes a little and it is ready to get your software file.